Updated: 17th February 2021

-A liquidator’s overall role during an insolvency procedure is to ensure that an equitable distribution of assets takes place from the insolvent company to its creditors.
+A liquidator’s overall role during an insolvency procedure is to ensure that an equitable distribution of assets takes place from the company to its creditors and/or shareholders.
 The liquidator must act in the interests of creditors as a whole, rather than specific groups, and on appointment takes control of the company from its directors.
+A liquidator must be a licensed insolvency practitioner.

-If company directors have already had dealings with an insolvency practitioner (IP) prior to the liquidation, the same IP may subsequently be voted in as liquidator by creditors.
+In the event of an insolvent liquidation, company directors may have already had dealings with an insolvency practitioner (IP) prior to the liquidation.
+The same IP may subsequently be voted in as liquidator by creditors.
 In these cases the IP’s duty of care as liquidator is to the creditors, however, not to the company or its directors.

 Therefore, the insolvency practitioner will be unable to provide advice to directors, for example on negotiating a personal guarantee, as they are actually acting for the lender (creditor) concerned.